 Graduate students must apply simultaneously to Columbia University; research is under the direction of a museum curator, and work is carried out at AMNH and/or Lamont Doherty Earth Observatory.
 Fellows receive a full 12-month stipend and fully paid tuition; support is guaranteed for 4 years if the student remains in good standing.
 Postdoctoral appointments are for six months to two years.

-The application deadline for the 2015-2016 academic year are November 15, 2014 for postdoctoral fellowship applications and December 15, 2014 for graduate student applications.
+The application deadline for the 2016-2017 academic year are November 15, 2015 for postdoctoral fellowship applications and December 15, 2015 for graduate student applications.
 Applicants should contact a curator at the Department of Earth & Planetary Sciences to discuss their interests, backgrounds, and potential research projects before submitting applications.
-For further information see Fellowships Opportunities and contact Dr. Denton Ebel.
+For further information see Fellowships Opportunities and contact Dr. George Harlow.